-You may enter your voting instructions at 1-800-PROXIES or www.voteproxy.com up until 11:59 PM Eastern Time the day before the cut-off or meeting date
+You may enter your voting instructions at 1-800-PROXIES in the United States or 1-718-921-8500 from foreign countries until 11:59 PM Eastern Time the day before the cut-off or meeting date.

-Please detach along perforated line and mail in the envelope provided IF you are not voting via telephone.
+ê Please detach along perforated line and mail in the envelope provided IF you are not voting via telephone.ê

-THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE ELECTION OF DIRECTORS AND "FOR" PROPOSALS 2 AND 3.
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE ELECTION OF DIRECTORS AND "FOR" PROPOSALS 2, 3 AND 4.
 PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED ENVELOPE.
-PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE x
+PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE X